 Managing and understanding your guest list CSV

-When a customer completes a transaction for one of your events, their details are recorded in a handy “.CSV” spreadsheet document which can be downloaded on your event dashboard as a guest list.
+When an attendee buys a ticket to one of your events, the details of the order are collected in a handy .CSV spreadsheet that you can download from your event dashboard, edit, and use as a guest list.

 The information that's collected includes the attendee's: